 Two years earlier, Jóhannes Eðvaldsson (Atli's brother, whose father was Evald Mikson, a former Estonian goalkeeper) scored the opening goal in a Euro 1976 qualifier against East Germany.
 One of Iceland's first players to play abroad, Ásgeir Sigurvinsson, doubled the lead for Iceland.
 Despite allowing a late goal, Iceland earned its first qualifying victory in the European Championships.
 Later becoming Iceland's national manager, Ásgeir became Iceland's "Golden Player" in 2004.

 From the Struggles to a Near Shock

-It would not be until the 1994 World Cup qualification campaign when Iceland had its first legitimate attempt at reaching a major tournament.
+It was not until the 1994 World Cup qualification campaign that Iceland had its first legitimate attempt at reaching a major tournament.
 Iceland hired Ásgeir Elíasson to become the manager in 1991, an individual who played football, volleyball, and handball in his day.
 More significant for Iceland was the group reduction from six to five nations.
 FIFA suspended Yugoslavia as part of United Nations sanctions stemming from the Yugoslav Wars.

-However, Iceland won only one of its first six qualifiers, with the notable disappointing result being a 1-1 draw away in Luxembourg.
+However, Iceland won only one of its first six qualifiers, with the disappointing result being a 1-1 draw away in Luxembourg.
 Hlynur Birgisson scored a 70th-minute own goal to cancel out Arnór's 40th-minute goal.
 After drawing 1-1 against Russia to send its opponents to the World Cup, Iceland won both remaining qualifiers against Hungary and Luxembourg at Laugardalsvöllur, Iceland's national stadium.

 Nearly Reaching Euro 2000

 Though a daunting task, Iceland went up after 32 minutes with a goal from Ríkharður Daðason.
 Although Christophe Dugarry replied only three minutes later, Iceland hung in throughout the match.
 Goalkeeper Birkir Kristinsson withstood Zinedine Zidane, Robert Pires, and then captain Didier Deschamps to pull out a stunning result.

 The 1-1 draw initiated a surprising run during that qualification campaign.
-Following its draw against France, Iceland won against Russia, courtesy of a Yuri Kovtun own goal three minutes from time.
+Following its draw against France, Iceland won against Russia, courtesy of Yuri Kovtun's own goal three minutes from time.
 On Mar.
 31, 1999, Iceland recorded a valuable away draw in Kyiv - defender Lárus Orri Sigurðsson scoring the tying goal in a 1-1 draw.
 After defeating Andorra 3-0 in its eighth qualifier, Iceland amassed 15 points and stood in contention with Ukraine, France, and Russia.